Moetezafif-git/CCSK_Prep/quizzes.md

    **🔍 Explanation:** While privacy concerns are important, they are not a direct cloud computing characteristic that impacts incident response.
 The other options (like self-service, resource pooling, etc.) have a more direct impact on how incidents are managed in cloud environments.

 ---
+---

+### 2️⃣6️⃣ **Big data includes high volume, high variety, and high velocity.**
+   - **A.** False
+   - **B.** True

+   **🟢 Correct Answer:** **B. True**
+   **🔍 Explanation:** Big data is characterized by three key attributes: volume (large amounts of data), variety (diverse types of data), and velocity (high speed of data processing and generation).
+These factors collectively define the concept of big data.

+---

+### 2️⃣7️⃣ **CCM: A hypothetical company called: `Health4Sure` is located in the United States and provides cloud-based services for tracking patient health.
+The company is compliant with HIPAA/HITECH Act among other industry standards.
+Health4Sure decides to assess the overall security of their cloud service against the CCM toolkit so that they will be able to present this document to potential clients.
+Which of the following approaches would be most suitable to assess the overall security posture of Health4Sure's cloud service?**
+   - **A.** The CCM columns are mapped to HIPAA/HITECH Act and therefore Health4Sure could verify the CCM controls already covered as a result of their compliance with HIPAA/HITECH Act.
+They could then assess the remaining controls.
+This approach will save time.
+   - **B.** The CCM domain controls are mapped to HIPAA/HITECH Act and therefore Health4Sure could verify the CCM controls already covered as a result of their compliance with HIPAA/HITECH Act.
+They could then assess the remaining controls thoroughly.
+This approach saves time while being able to assess the company’s overall security posture in an efficient manner.
+   - **C.** The CCM domains are not mapped to HIPAA/HITECH Act.
+Therefore Health4Sure should assess the security posture of their cloud service against each and every control in the CCM.
+This approach will allow a thorough assessment of the security posture.

+   **🟢 Correct Answer:** **C. The CCM domains are not mapped to HIPAA/HITECH Act.
+Therefore Health4Sure should assess the security posture of their cloud service against each and every control in the CCM.
+This approach will allow a thorough assessment of the security posture.**
+   **🔍 Explanation:** While the CCM may share similarities with HIPAA/HITECH, it’s not directly mapped to them, so a comprehensive assessment against all CCM controls will ensure a thorough evaluation of the company’s security posture.

+---

+### 2️⃣8️⃣ **A defining set of rules composed of claims and attributes of the entities in a transaction, which is used to determine their level of access to cloud-based resources is called what?**
+   - **A.** An entitlement matrix
+   - **B.** A support table
+   - **C.** An entry log
+   - **D.** A validation process
+   - **E.** An access log

+   **🟢 Correct Answer:** **D. A validation process**
+   **🔍 Explanation:** A validation process is used to assess the claims and attributes of entities involved in a transaction to determine their access levels.
+This process plays a critical role in cloud security and identity management.

+---

+### 2️⃣9️⃣ **Cloud applications can use virtual networks and other structures, for hyper-segregated environments.**
+   - **A.** False
+   - **B.** True

+   **🟢 Correct Answer:** **B. True**
+   **🔍 Explanation:** Cloud applications can leverage virtual networks, subnets, and segmentation techniques to create highly isolated environments for enhanced security, known as hyper-segregation.

+---

+### 3️⃣0️⃣ **Your cloud and on-premises infrastructures should always use the same network address ranges.**
+   - **A.** False
+   - **B.** True

+   **🟢 Correct Answer:** **A. False**
+   **🔍 Explanation:** Using the same network address range for both cloud and on-premises infrastructures can create IP address conflicts and network management issues.
+It is best practice to use different address ranges to avoid overlap and ensure proper routing.

+---